 Despite making good faith attempts to help the big blocker community, Amaury’s efforts were rejected at every turn, and he was basically dismissed as nothing more than a troublemaker.
 But not everyone saw him that way.
 He caught the attention of key industry players like Jihan Wu and Haipo Yang who supported Amaury to take an experimental Bitcoin client he’d been working on privately to serve as the basis for what would eventually become Bitcoin Cash.
-Here is a presentation he made in 2016 outlining how he proposed to scale Bitcoin to become a world currency:

 It’s around this time that Amaury quits his job at Facebook and begins working on Bitcoin ABC full time.
 Since Bitcoin Core had already announced SegWit would go live on August 1, 2017–something Amaury was against–he decides to preempt this move by launching Bitcoin Cash on the same day.